klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_convertRequestTxHashToHandleTxHash <a id="subbridge_convertRequestTxHashToHandleTxHash"></a>
-The `subbridge.convertRequestTxHashToHandleTxHash` returns the corresponding "handle value transfer transaction" hash in the opposite chain for the given "request value transfer transaction" hash.
+The `subbridge_convertRequestTxHashToHandleTxHash` returns the corresponding "handle value transfer transaction" hash in the opposite chain for the given "request value transfer transaction" hash.
 "Request value transfer transaction" is a transaction initiated by a user, requesting a cross-chain value transfer.
 "Handle value transfer transaction" is the transaction created by the sub-bridge to handle the value transfer request from the user.